Marco Bragadino: Bavaria

-In Padua he was called upon by William V, Duke of Bavaria.
+In Padua, he was called upon by William V, Duke of Bavaria.
 In August 1590, Bragadino arrived at the Duke's court on Trausnitz Castle in Landshut.
 He quickly gained the Duke's trust, not only by promising to make copious amounts of gold to erase the Duke's debts, but also by offering to cure the Duke's severe headache.
 Moreover, he tried to receive a dispensation of his priestly consecration from the Pope, using the Duke's envoys, but in vain.

 By order of the Duke, Bragadino was executed by beheading on 26 April 1591 in Munich's Weinmarkt square.
 The act turned into a disaster as the executioner had to use three strikes with the sword until Bragadino's head was eventually cut off.

 Legacy

-His role as a colourful figure in the history of alchemy is still remembered today in the carnival lecture of the Institute of Anorganic Chemistry at the Technical University Munich.
+His role as a colourful figure in the history of alchemy is still remembered today in the carnival lecture of the Institute of Anorganic Chemistry at the Technical University of Munich.

 His adventurous life provides input for thematic conducted tours in Munich and Landshut.